-The crystalline element (S = sulphur) with its typical sulphur yellow colour is essential for all organisms.
-Like nitrogen, it is an important component of amino acids, proteins and enzymes.
-In case of deficiency in human, animal and plant organisms the protein metabolism is disturbed.
-Its effect as a preservative in wine was already known to the Greeks in ancient times and is mentioned by Homer (8th century BC), Cato the Elder (234-149 BC) and Pliny the Elder (23-79 AD).
-Until the 17th century, sulphur was traded as an "arcanum" (secret), i.e. a secret science known only to insiders and not accessible to the public.
-After repeated over-sulphurisation, the addition of sulphur to wine was briefly banned in some countries for health reasons and severely punished in the event of infringements.
+The crystalline element (S = sulphur, meaning "to burn slowly") with its typical sulphur-yellow colour is essential for all organisms.
+Like nitrogen, it is an important building block of amino acids, proteins and enzymes.
+In case of deficiency in the human, animal and plant organism, protein metabolism is disturbed.
+Its effect as a preservative in wine was already known to the ancient Greeks and Romans and is mentioned by Homer (8th century BC), Cato the Elder (234-149 BC) and Pliny the Elder (23-79 AD), among others.
+Until the 17th century, sulphurisation was traded as an "arcanum" (secret), i.e. a secret science known only to initiates and not open to the public.
+After repeated over-sulphurisation, the addition of sulphur to wine was briefly banned in some countries for health reasons and severe punishments were imposed on violators.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz